martinthomson/balsamic/draft-thomson-balsamic.md

 As a perfect synonym of "MUST", it would be easy to stop using "SHALL" entirely.

-## REQUIRED

-The term "REQUIRED" is also defined to have the same meaning as "MUST".
-This word has become even less popular than "SHALL".
+The term "REQUIRED" has become even less popular than "SHALL".
-Though usage in RFCs 2501 through 300 is almost the same as "SHALL", it appears just 490 times in recent documents.
+Though frequency of usage in RFCs 2501 through 3000 is close to that of "SHALL", it appears just 490 times in recent documents.

 This word lends itself more to the use of passive voice,